 The film opens with the arrival of a new Viceroy of India — Lord Mountbatten — to Delhi’s Viceroy House (now the Rashtrapati Bhavan).
 Mountbatten (played by Hugh Bonneville) and Edwina (Gillian Anderson ) are portrayed as well-meaning, good White people, who want to give India its freedom and stop the violence.
 Never mind, Lord Curzon’s earlier Partition of Bengal and the communal riots in Bombay, Punjab that took a huge toll on the communal harmony of the country.

 Jawaharlal Nehru, Sardar Patel, Muhammad Ali Jinnah, Gandhi, and the others are fighting for their own version of what Independence will mean.
+For Jinnah, it is a separate Pakistan with Muslim majority population, for Nehru and Gandhi, it is an undivided India.
+Of course, there is a minor love story framed within a larger political context.

 The Partition tore people, families, communities, and cities apart.
 Even today, Amritsar talks of its twin city — Lahore, and the almost-umblical cord like ties between the two.